Princearya34/task-organizer/README.md

 # TodoApp: Advanced Full-Stack Task Management Application

 ## Overview
 **TodoApp** is a comprehensive task management solution built with modern web technologies and deployed on enterprise-grade cloud infrastructure.
-It features a secure ASP.NET Core Web API backend hosted on **Microsoft Azure** and a responsive React frontend deployed on **Vercel**, providing users with an intuitive platform to organize, track, and manage their daily tasks efficiently with advanced features like email reminders and detailed task descriptions.
+It features a secure ASP.NET Core Web API backend hosted on **Microsoft Azure** and a responsive Next.js frontend deployed on **Vercel**, providing users with an intuitive platform to organize, track, and manage their daily tasks efficiently with advanced features like email reminders and detailed task descriptions.

 ---